 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-American Eagle Outfitters's score of 25 is higher than 81% of the industry.
+American Eagle Outfitters's score of 23 is lower than 67% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-American Eagle Outfitters is not committed to any reduction initiatives we track.
+American Eagle Outfitters is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.